Bjartur-I-Dali-Udbo/modernF1/README.md

-what the team had in three of its next four seasons; **1989 (MP4/5)**, 1990 (MP5/5B), **1991 (MP4/6)** and **1992 (MP4/6B)** - this is an absolute shock to me, but it does make sense because many new teams were entering F1 during this period with operations they were not prepared for, **a large increase in slow entries/anomalies _will_** **weaken the robust-Z-Test as the times set by newly established and slower teams** **will distribute qualifying times into; _new entries_ trying to catch up which are** **clearly gapped by the _existing_ field.** The robust method can handle a few anomalies, but two separate groups of data skews it so one standard deviation covers a greater time span - consequently will the top qualifiers have a greater Z-Score, giving an illusion of very strong development in the teams performance compared to the rest of the field.
+what the team had in three of its next four seasons; **1989 (MP4/5)**, 1990 (MP5/5B), **1991 (MP4/6)** and **1992 (MP4/6B)** - this is an absolute shock to me, but it does make sense because many new teams were entering F1 during this period with operations they were not prepared for, while the frontrunning teams were gaining significant pace during these years, **this large increase in slow entries/anomalies _will_ weaken the robust-Z-Test as the times set by newly established and slower teams will distribute qualifying times into; _new entries_ trying to catch up which are clearly gapped by the _existing_ field.** The robust method can handle a few anomalies, but two separate groups of data skews it so one standard deviation covers a greater time span - consequently will the top qualifiers have a greater Z-Score, giving an illusion of very strong development in the teams performance compared to the rest of the field.
 Likewise is the effect similar to how the 2010 Red Bull (RB6) falls behind the 2011 and 2013 cars during a period when three new teams entered F1.

 Additionally are these data strictly seasonally dependent.
 There are instances of teams using their past years' car in the early races of the Formula 1 calendar,